jul1ana/login-website/README.md

-COMO RODAR O PROJETO BAIXADO
+HOW TO RUN THE DOWNLOADED PROJECT
-Instalar todas as dependências indica pelo package.json
+Install all dependencies indicated by package.json
 ### npm install

-Rodar o projeto React
+Run the React project
 ### npm start

-SEQUÊNCIA PARA CRIAR O PROJETO
+SEQUENCE TO CREATE THE PROJECT
-Criar o projeto React - https://reactjs.org/docs/create-a-new-react-app.html
+Create the React project - https://reactjs.org/docs/create-a-new-react-app.html
 ### npx create-react-app my-app

-Acessar o diretório do projeto
+Access the project directory
 ### cd my-app

-Rodar o projeto React
+Run the React project
 ### npm start

-Gerenciar as rotas
+Manage the routes
 ### npm install react-router-dom